-Prices: average (a small beer, a coke and a plate of cold cuts 14 Euro)
+Prices: average (a small beer, a coke and a plate of cold cuts for about 14 Euro)

 Their selection of beers changes frequently, so be curious and ask what they have either from Tuscany or Italy and then take the plunge and try something new and different, you might just find your next favorite beer here while in Florence!

 Hours: 6pm - 1am (Fri & Sat open till 2am)